 The Last Jedi succeeds in breaking conventions and offering numerous fresh surprises to the Star Wars formula; and perhaps what is most memorable from simply an aesthetic standpoint is Vice Admiral Holdo’s final command.
 In a brilliant flash of light, the Resistance cruiser rams through the First Order’s Dreadnought in complete, bone-chilling silence.
 Holdo’s heroism aside, this is a breathtaking visual and the most jaw dropping sequence in the film.
 Besides Kyswole Ren.

-You’ll Never Know Just How Much I Love You (The Shape of Water)
+You’ll Never Know (The Shape of Water)

 Guillermo del Toro’s latest film is a beautifully captured love story/fairy tale that masterfully blends fantasy with reality, and no better is this illustrated than the film’s dream sequence.
 As Elisa, the film’s mute protagonist, imagines an idyllic future for herself and her hot frogman lover, the harsh lightning of her apartment dims, and a spotlight focuses on her.
 Inexplicably, Elisa begins to sing, as she and her beloved appear in an old Hollywood set, complete with black and white picture.
 The couple elegantly dance as Elisa sings “You’ll Never Know, Just How Much, I Love You” from the 1943 film Four Jills in a Jeep.
 The sequence is breathtaking and gleaming with hope, but as quickly as it begins, the fantasy ends, and Elisa is once again mute.
 Although Elisa has found love, she is still incapable of verbally expressing this feeling to her lover, who in return cannot do the same.
 It is both stirring and haunting, and one of many reason’s why this film is among 2017’s best.